Getting the right size window air conditioner for a room is necessary; otherwise, it may not cool the room completely.

 - If a unit is too big for a room, it will quickly cool a room and shut off, which can run up an electrical bill.

-Air conditioners use the most power when they startnup which makes an oversized unit use more electricity with it constantly starting and stopping.
+Air conditioners use the most power when they startup, which makes an oversized unit use more electricity since it is starting and stopping.

-So What Is the Right Size A/C Window Unit?
+What Is the Right Size Window Air Conditioner Unit for You?

-All air conditioners use what is called BTU (British Thermal Units) to measure the amount of cooling power they have.
+All air conditioners use BTU (British Thermal Units) to measure the amount of cooling power they have.

-To get the BTUs needed device the number by .05 which will give the size needed for the room.
+To get the BTUs needed, divide the number by .05, which will give the size needed for the room.

 For example, the 10 X 15 = 150 square feet.

 One thing to keep in mind while sizing a unit is other factors such as how well insulated the room is; doors are constantly being opened, how hot does the outside temperature gets, and so on.

 Most will find that a slightly bigger unit is needed.